Rustam86/Infra/README.md

 **Q**: ***What is Docker, and how it differs from dependencies management systems?
 From virtual machines?***

-A: *Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.*
+A: *Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers and dependency management systems are software for identifying, resolving, and patching dependencies for other software.

+*

 | Differences  | Docker  |  Virtual Machine |
 |---|---|---|